jyang-zhou/Face-Recognition/README.md

 ## Accuracy

-The accuracy reaches 97.78% in this sample dataset.
+The accuracy reaches 97.78% in this simple sample dataset.

 Sample output is shown as follows, where in the left are the testing faces, in the right are the recognized faces.